-This mini chocolate layer cake recipe is one you’ll definitely want on hand.
+This mini gluten free chocolate layer cake recipe is one you’ll definitely want on hand.
 It’s baked in ramekins and serves just 2-4 people.

 So National Chocolate Cake Day was a couple weeks ago.
 While I do have some glorious chocolate cakes on my blog (Chocolate Cookies and Cream Cake, Marble Pound Cake and Chocolate Peanut Butter Cup Ice Cream Cake to be exact), this mini chocolate layer recipe would have been impeccably timed if I had posted it then.